Create and Manage Tenants

 -

 Verify the Tenant exists and is ready.
-If you reference a Settings resource, the
+If the Tenant references a Settings resource, the

-SETTINGScolumn is populated.kubectl get tenantsExample outputNAME DISPLAYNAME READY SETTINGS NAMESPACE PROJECTS AGE
+SETTINGScolumn shows the Settings name.kubectl get tenantsExample OutputNAME DISPLAYNAME READY SETTINGS NAMESPACE PROJECTS AGE

 default Default Tenant true default default 1 21d